- Video surveillance can protect your business from theft, intrusion, fire, flood or burglary.

-When it comes to buying and implementing a new system, most vendors allow for a large degree of customizability, meaning you can tailor a system to your business's specific needs.
-Whether you need a widespread system that can cover multiple locations or just a few cameras to watch your storefront, there's a solution for everyone.
+Most vendors allow for a large degree of customization, meaning you can tailor a system to your business's specific needs.
+Whether you need a widespread system that can cover multiple locations or a few cameras to watch your storefront, there's a solution for everyone.
 Not sure where to start?
-Here's our 2017 video surveillance buyer's guide to help break down the component parts of video surveillance systems.
+Here's our 2021 video surveillance buyer's guide.

 Already know everything you need to know about video surveillance systems?
 Check out Business News Daily's Best Picks for Video Surveillance Systems for our recommendations.